sahithyandev/s3/src/content/docs/data-communication-and-networking/16-local-area-networks.md

 ### Bus Topology

-All devices are connected to a single cable, known as bus.
+All devices are connected to a single cable aka. a _bus_.
 The bus acts as a shared communication channel.
 Supports full duplex communication.
 Simple and easy to implement.
 Can be difficult to troubleshoot and maintain.

 Stations _tap_ into the bus.
-Terminators absorb reflections and prevent signal degradation.
+Terminators are placed at either ends to absorb reflections and prevent signal degradation.

 ### Tree Topology

 An extension to the bus topology.
 Devices are connected to a bus.
 There will be multiple buses, each with its own terminator.
-All buses will connect to the headend.
+All buses will connect to the _headend_.

 :::note